jonagitsdata/608-mod1/README.md

-# 608-mod1
+# Learning Python Again
-My notes and practice from Module 1
+Foundational notes for lesrning the basics of Python